-Batul True Heart is a two-spirit (queer) Native American/Indigenous (Yaqui/Panamanian/Spanish) curandera healer, prayer person, and herbalist.
+Batul True Heart is a queer, two-spirit, Indigenous and mixed (Yaqui/Panamanian/Spanish) Curanderismo practitioner, prayer person, and medicine maker with an emphasis on moving stuck emotional winds or “aires.”
 She has been walking the red road as a member of the Native American Church for 11 years and currently holds the position of Chief Organizer for the Hawk and Bear Warrior Society of the Native American Church.

 Batul is a studying to be a registered herbalist and is currently enrolled in the Cecemmana herbal program at Ancestral Apothecary.
 Much of her career has focused on educating people to utilize real and traditional foods as medicine and she holds a degree in the culinary arts with an emphasis on health and nutrition.